F-ca7/sealtalk-android/SA documents/SA/SA.md

 RongCloud has assigned a group of nearly 5 people to develop SealTalk-android.
 Developers implements nearly all the main function of the system.

-Developers will focus on *availability, scalability* and *cost to build*
+Developers will focus on *Functional Correctness, Functional Completeness*.

 **Competitors**